nerv-bit/nerv/README.md

 ### Ways to Contribute:
 - Open issues for questions, suggestions, or bug reports
-- Run encoder models, test homomorphism, simulate attacks, update code; perform reviews, audits, or provide documentation
+- Run encoder models, integrate with TEE's, test homomorphism, simulate attacks, update code; perform reviews, audits, or provide documentation
+- Review Supplemental docs for outstanding items
 - Follow progress on the project landing page and future community channels (to be announced)

 ---